aishfenton/local-geocoder/README.md

 # Attribution

-Country, State, and County boundaries are based on an original dataset by https://github.com/johan/world.geo.json.
+Country, State, and County boundaries are based on an original dataset at https://github.com/johan/world.geo.json.